Search This Blog

 C1767 - Webb family occupy "Marlow Bottom Farm", tenants of the Claytons.

 1829- 1832 Richard Webb.
-(This is the part owned by the Claytons) Wife Mary.
+Still owned by the Claytons.
+Wife Mary.
 Leased the farm and also Burford Farm in Marlow Bottom which had previously been occupied by James Webb, presumed father of Richard, and Thomas Rolls.
 Also had land elsewhere in Marlow as well as other property, especially in the Dean Street area.
 Burford was his by lease from 1813.
 Appointed executor of will of Elizabeth Winter written 1813, proved 1814.
 He himself died 1832.
 Photo of his grave here.
 In 1825 his former employee Edmonds was executed for twice stealing his horse (the same horse, stolen, recovered and stolen again).
 Richard said Edmund's had been a good employee once and asked he be treated with mercy to no avail.
 To read the full peculiar story, see Kathryn's post here!
 In 1830 he was one the local farmers threatened by letter for using mechanization on the farm.
 He does not seem to have given in to demands to remove his machines or been attacked by the Swing Rioters.
 For more on the Swing Riots in Marlow see Kathryn's post here

 1838- 1843 James and David Webb who were brothers, the sons of Richard and Mary Webb above.
 (Clayton portion) In 1841 John Perry and Henry Green were fined for poaching on their land.
 The Perry family were notorious poachers.
 For more on them see my post here.
 In 1842 the two Webbs went bankrupt.
 Amongst money owed was to the parish for unpaid poor rate taxes.
 They had to sell off their horses, implements and crops of hay, wheat and turnips but obviously managed to continue at the farm for some while as both were still farming there 1843 and David at least was still at the farm when he died in 1846.
 Warrants were out for their arrest in 1842 because of the tax issue.
 At the same time there was a warrant out for David's arrest over an alleged assault of Eliza Frith.
 I don't know what happened about the latter charge.
 James and David also occupied Burford Farm Marlow Bottom until ejected by their landlords in 1843.
 In addition they farm 90 acres at Hill Farm.